yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/cancel-payments.md

       <h3>Which payments can you cancel?</h3>
       <div class="contentContainer">
         <p>
           Only payments with <b>PENDING</b> status can be canceled.
-Check the <a onclick="window.location='payment#payments-status'">Payment status</a> page for further details regarding the possible payment status.
+Check the <a href="https://docs.y.uno/docs/payment-status">Payment status</a> page for further details regarding the possible payment status.
         </p>
       </div>
     </div>